Chapter Seventeen: Unravelled

 “I don’t like arguing with you,” she said bluntly.

 I was suddenly nervous.
-Was she criticizing me?
+Was she criticizing me again?
 But I could feel that something was different.
-“You’re – wait, are you trying to open up to me again?”
+“You’re – wait, are you trying to open up to me?
+Like before?”

 “I, I think so.”
 Yali was silent for a long time, long enough that I started to feel awkward.
 Was I supposed to wait for her to go on, or was I supposed to say something?
 Just when I was about to say something, she spoke again.
 “How do people express their emotions?” she said.